pierre-rouleau/pel/README.rst

 and key binding trees.
-Most features are activated via the Emacs customization system, providing control without requiring Emacs Lisp code (except for 2 lines to require and init PEL).
+Most features are activated via the Emacs customization system, providing control without requiring Emacs Lisp code (except for 2 forms to require and init PEL).

 **Note**:
    This is an early version of PEL, and my first contribution to Emacs.